lambdaclass/concrete/docs/PATTERN_ERGONOMICS.md

 (`range pattern`) rather than being silently mis-modelled.
 Lifting this is a later step.

+Known small gap: a range arm written against an *enum* scrutinee (`match someEnum { 0..=9 => … }`) is type-nonsensical but not rejected with a clean diagnostic in Check today — it is handled defensively in lowering.
+A dedicated "range pattern on non-integer scrutinee" diagnostic is a follow-up.

 Implementation: lexer tokens `..` / `..=`; `MatchArm.rangeArm` /
 `CMatchArm.rangeArm`; lowered to a `lo <= scr && scr (<=|<) hi` comparison-branch
 (`Concrete/Lower.lean`), mirroring the literal-arm branch.